warren-bank/crx-Ok-ru/.channels/bookmarks.md

 #### notes:

 * _ok.ru_ URLs for the embedded iframes on these sites appear to be updated daily
-* _ufreetv.com_ includes a collection of streams that originate from various sources
+* _mirror_ sites include a collection of streams that originate from various sources
-  - streams that currently mirror _ok.ru_ could change source at any time
+  - any stream that currently mirrors _ok.ru_ could change source at any time